 And of course, you can always sell your upcycled products too.
 As a matter of fact, quite a lot of people are attracted to upcycled style goods.
 Consider setting up a booth at a market, if possible, or even schedule yourself a bi-weekly yard sale when you can showcase your products.
 For any daycare providers, you can even make a special activity out of upcycling – maybe a weekend special event – and have your group of kids upcycle products to sell to their parents.
 It will teach them some basics of business on top of environmentalism, and then they have a few dollars in their pockets and feel proud.

-Saves Energy relative to Recycling or New Material Production.
+Saves Energy Relative To Recycling Or New Material Production

 Recycling requires shipping of waste, refinement, shipping new items back to factories to be reused, and then shipped again.
 Likewise, creating new products from scratch takes a long and energy intense process itself.
 Upcycling requires only the energy of the upcycler.
 The more we transition to upcycling – with whatever products we can – the less energy will be used.

-Tied to number 5, upcycling reduces energy need, it removes waste from landfills, and it supports the awareness and education of environmental principles and sustainability.
-Overall, this makes it a desirable practice for every community and the people within those communities.
+this makes it a desirable practice for every community and the people within those communities.
 It’s hard to beat beautifying the environment while having fun, saving (and making) money, and educating ourselves and our youth.

 Next time you think about throwing something away, stop and ask yourself, “What treasure can I turn this trash into?”
 You might be surprised.